neelsoumya/teaching_reproducible_science_R/README.md

 * The concepts are the same in any programming language (R/Python)

+* Bottomline: we are all busy and we would all rather publish papers, but in the long term these best practices will make us more produtive

+* This is like protocols (used in experimental biology) for computer scientists

 * A typical header of a R markdown file will look like

 ```r